rock-core/rock-core.github.io/documentation/index.md

 Rock offers both a __rich development environment__ and a collection of __ready-to-use packages__.
 This documentation pages describe the development environment as well as some important "core" libraries.
+{::comment}
-For the package documentation, go to the [package list](/pkg)
+For the package
+documentation, go to the [package list](/pkg) {:/comment}

 Development Workflow